microsoft/vscode-docs/docs/remote/troubleshooting.md

 #### High CPU Utilization of Hyperkit in Mac

 There is [known issue with Docker for Mac](https://github.com/docker/for-mac/issues/1759) that can drive high CPU spikes.
 In particular, we have seen spikes happening when watching files and building.
-You likely are encountering this issue if f you look at the Activity Monitor and see `com.docker.hyperkit` driving most of the CPU load when very little is going on.
-Follow the Docker issue for updates and fixes.
+You likely are encountering this issue if you look at the Activity Monitor and see `com.docker.hyperkit` driving most of the CPU load when very little is going on.
+Follow the [Docker issue](https://github.com/docker/for-mac/issues/1759) for updates and fixes.

 #### E: Some index files failed to download.
 They have been ignored, or old ones used instead